 Before applying for an expungement, it is important to understand what this action does and does not do.
 In Virginia, an expungement will seal court records of an arrest for criminal charges and remove these records from public view.
 However, an expungement does not erase all records of the applicable criminal charges.
 Instead, a court can grant permission for certain parties, such as law enforcement officials, to view the records even after an expungement.

-The most important qualification for expungement is that it is only available in situations where a person has either not been convicted of the criminal offense charged or has received an absolute pardon for being convicted of an offense not committed.
+The most important qualification for expungement is that it is only available in situations where a person has either not been convicted of the criminal offense charged or has received an absolute pardon for being convicted of an offense not committed, but not all cases are eligible for an expungement.

 Under section 19.2-392.2. of the Virginia code, individuals may seek to have police and court records expunged in the following circumstances: